How you implement operational change is as important as the change itself.

 Find those who will be and get their input and feedback.

-Find your cheerleaders or those with a lot of influence in your organization.
-Encourage them to talk about the change, get them on board, and they can help rally everyone to your side ao by the time you get to the point where you’re actually making the change, half the battle is already done because you won their hearts and mind.
+An important change management tactic is to find your cheerleaders or those with a lot of influence in your organization.
+Encourage them to talk about the change, get them on board, and they can help rally everyone to your side so by the time you get to the point where you’re actually making the change, half the battle is already done because you won their hearts and mind.

 “Communicate.
 Give people the tools they need and listen to those resistors – they’re not always wrong.
 They may identify a flaw in your plan – so, listen.”– Nikki Rogers